Handbook for doctoral students

 Doctoral students can also attend suitable courses outside their immediate environment.
 Courses organised around Sweden and in other countries can be integrated into your PhD studies.
 The costs of course participation outside the faculty are to be covered either by the doctoral students’ funding or by other grants, which must be applied for.

 Completed and passed PhD courses are registered when the doctoral student submits a certificate, with course certificates attached where appropriate, to the director of doctoral studies.
 The latter ensures that the courses are registered in Ladok.
+The administrator ensures that the courses are registered in Ladok.

 An individual study plan is to be drawn up for each doctoral student to structure and organise the study programme.
 The study plan is drafted in consultation between the supervisors and the doctoral student, approved by the head of department and archived at the department.